Coderx7/ros-noetic-PX4-easy-installer/README.md

 This is the replacement for the same script used for ubuntu 18.04 ([link](https://docs.px4.io/master/en/dev_setup/dev_env_linux_ubuntu.html#ros-gazebo)) updated for ubuntu 20.04 and ros noetic.

 ## Important note:
-Please note that this script installs the latest versions of cmake and git along with anaconda3 (`Anaconda3-2021.05-Linux-x86_64.sh` to be exact).
+Please note that this script installs the latest versions of cmake and git along with optional installation of anaconda3 (`Anaconda3-2021.05-Linux-x86_64.sh` to be exact).
 In my experiments, I noticed having an up-to-date cmake and git solves several issues, so its recommened to install them as well.
 If you have them installed previously, then nothing will be installed.
-If you don't like installing anaconda3 or have it installed already, you can choose "no" when it comes to installing anaconda3, and carry on without it.
+If you don't like installing anaconda3 or have it installed already, you can press Enter or explicitly choose "No" when it comes to installing it, and carry on without it.
+I recommend going without anaconad3 installed, although having it installed by the script causes no harm, but it might give you headaches down the road in other ros projects.

 And finally your catkin (ROS build system) workspace is created at ~/catkin_ws/.

 # Installation: